sumitmishraecosoul/project_tracker_frontend/API_DOCUMENTATION.md

 ### 3.1 Get Dashboard Summary
 **GET** `/api/dashboard/summary`

 **Description:** Get comprehensive dashboard data in a single response for optimal performance.
 Returns aggregated statistics including project counts, task counts, team member counts, recent projects, and task progress summary.
+Supports department-based filtering for admins.

+**Query Parameters:**
+- `department` (optional): Filter data by department (admin only).
+Use "All Departments" to see all data.
+If not provided, admin's own department is used as default.

+**Default Department Logic:**
+- **Admin**: Defaults to admin's own department, or "All Departments" if admin has no department
+- **Manager**: Always uses their own department
+- **Employee**: Always uses their own department

 **Authorization:** Bearer <token>